paromitaroy/zodiacAppInsights/global/trigger.md

-just update this number: 11
+just update this number: 12
-to trigger stuff
+to trigger stuff an infrastructure deployment